corgibytes/freshli-cli/CONTRIBUTING.md

 **Provide Context**

-If you think someone might lookt at this commit and ask themselves, "Why was it done this way?", then you should include a commit message body that describes your reasoning for making the choices that you made.
+If you think someone might look at this commit and ask themselves, "Why was it done this way?", then you should include a commit message body that describes your reasoning for making the choices that you made.

 ### Use Rebase Rarely

 Rebase is a very powerful, and at times a very helpful, feature that's provided by the Git.
 It does have its drawbacks.
 One of these is that it rewrites history and makes it appear that was performed at a different pace than it was originally authored.

 Rebase is often used to update the contents of a branch so that it contains the changes from the `main` branch.
-Instead of relying on rebasing to accomplish this, on this project, we prefer performming merges to accomplish the same goal.
+Instead of relying on rebasing to accomplish this, on this project, we prefer performing merges to accomplish the same goal.

 Rebase can also be used to combine multiple commits into a single commit or to split a single commit into multiple commits.
 If you feel the need to do this for a branch that has been pushed to `origin`/GitHub or for a pull request that is already open, then please consider creating a new branch with the alternative set of commits.